KmariK/fact-quest/readme.md

 1. A homepage with a navbar at the top and logo and a button to start the game.
 2. A about us page with a descriptive insight of what the quiz is about, who and where the game can be played.
 3. A quiz game page with a timer at the top that starts as soon as the page loads.
 The quiz has 10 questions, each with a matching image.
 Below each question are multiple choice answers.
 A "Next" button lets the user move to the next question.
-4. A contact page a contact form, a address and contact number, (ADD TO PAGE)
+4. A contact page a contact form, email address and contact number.

 #### Wireframes